MaciejPurski/MaxFilter-x64/readme.md

 ## Build and run
 ### Requierments
 * Linux OS
-* Qt libs
+* Qt5 libs
 * nasm compiler

 ### Building procedure
-1. Build the project using 'gradle build' command
-2. Go to gradle build directory 'cd build/libs'
+1. Create Makefile by executing 'qmake'
+2. execute 'make'
-3. Run either server or client:
+3. Run app './filtr'
-* Server by typing `java -jar Curves-1.0.jar server port_number`.
-* Client by typing `java -jar Curves-1.0.jar client port_number`.
-* Port_number can be any free udp port apart from 9877

-## Using program
+## Using app
+App is used simply by typing in file path.
+And clicking "open".
+Filtering takes place by moving the slider.
+File must have .bmp format with RGB colors.